1. You get closer to your customers

 Let’s be like Leonardo

 Unlike viewing the Mona Lisa, surrounded by pristine walls and white space in a gallery, customers are experiencing brands amongst the clutter and noise of their busy physical and digital worlds.
 They’re getting increasingly numbed by the volume of messages and tiresome hyperbole.
-To stand out, we need breakthrough creativity and consistency across touchpoints.
+To stand out, we need breakthrough creativity and consistency across touch-points.
 Although the medium has changed, the method hasn’t.
 Be like Leonardo – immerse yourself with brilliant specialists in an environment where cross-pollination can thrive.

 As the scale of change accelerates, it’s the truly transformative brands that are succeeding.
 Make sure you stay among them with a multidiscipline design approach.

-Artist: Jane Bennett, Designer, Auckland office.
+Designs by: Jane Bennett, Designer, Auckland office